 One whole month with baby Sybil.
 I look at her and I can’t quite believe that it has been more than four weeks since I first laid eyes on her.
-Our lives have gone from relative calm to noisy chaos, and I wouldn’t have it any other way.
+Our lives have gone from relative calm to noisy chaos, and – cliche as it sounds – I wouldn’t have it any other way.
 Sybil was a huge surprise… to Andy, not me.
 We were’t trying for another baby, but I instinctively knew that we weren’t done with two.
 Every day, every time I look at her I feel so very blessed that she chose us, our sweet Sybil.

 Here is a little recap at how the first month has gone.

 BRINGING HER HOME